-The program headquarters and classroom is located on Great Russell Street near the British Museum in the Bloomsbury district of London, providing excellent access to central London destinations such as the West End theatre district, Parliament, Trafalger Square, and other locations of interest.
+The program headquarters and classroom is located near the Bloomsbury district of London, providing excellent access to central London destinations such as the West End theatre district, Parliament, Trafalger Square, and other locations of interest.

 Students will make their own travel arrangements with advice and information provided by the program coordinators.
 Students arriving within a designated window of time will be met at Heathrow airport and transported to their apartments in central London.

 Students are advised NOT to purchase tickets until the program's status is confirmed.
 In late September, students will be informed whether there is sufficient interest to offer the trip.
 Instructions for purchasing tickets will be shared at that time.

 Those with valid passports already should check the expiration date.
 Passports must be valid for at least 6 months PAST the anticipated return to the U.S. from studying abroad, i.e., through July 2018.

 Students who do not yet have a passport are advised to apply for one as soon as possible.
 Applications are available at the Federal Building/Post Office on South Clinton Street or at the U.S. State Department web site.

 Expedited passport processing service is available (although this still takes several weeks and is expensive) and we encourage students to ask at the passport agency at the time of application whether expedited service is recommended.

 Depending on your country of origin, it may be necessary for you to apply for a Student Visitor Visa before you can enter the United Kingdom for this winter's program.
 You can check on the U.K. Border Agency's web site to find out if you need to apply.
 If you need a visa to enter the United Kingdom, UI Study Abroad will supply you with documents to support your application.